lutzky/ttime3/README.md

 ## Dev notes

-* Run `npm test`, it'll perform lint tests and such.
+* Run `make`, it'll perform lint tests and such.
 Run `./testloop` to get that to automatically run on file changes.
-* Run `npm run fix` to fix formatting
+* Run `make fix` to fix formatting

 Powered by [![VanillaJS](http://vanilla-js.com/assets/button.png)](http://vanilla-js.com)